All prints are 80.00 CDN plus 20.00 to post anywhere in the world. Payment can be made by PayPal or in Canada, by e-transfer.

 As a visual artist I aspire to observe and represent the world, and in doing so often shift to an uncanny, surreal, non-standard viewpoint in order to emphasize the strangeness of a visual world most non artists take for granted.
 Being from the 20th century I have believed this aspiration is shared by other artists and is one of the qualities of interesting and, if you will, 'good' art.
 I discovered that by limiting prompts in AI a similar uncanny quality can more readily be induced.
 AI art imperfections in these early days make results more surreal, abstracted, interesting and art-like.

 In comparison to AI art, as a trained working artist I (nevertheless subjectively) perceive an enormous amount of human art to be not very good.
-Whereas it seems to me from using AI an enormous amount of AI art is quite good to very good and is furthermore produced almost instantly.
-Because even better results after results can quickly be generated, AI exponentially outpaces the efforts of the human artists it steals from.
+Whereas it seems to me from using AI an enormous amount of AI art is quite good and is furthermore produced almost instantly; it is a short period of time before it has generated something that is very good.
+AI exponentially outpaces the efforts of the human artists it steals from.
 As a working artist I have worked long and hard for days, weeks or months and failed to come up with anything that I considered 'good' or even acceptable to my (nevertheless subjective) self.
 For human artists, the exceptional is truly the exception.

 Anatomically freakish Ingres drawing.

 Almost as soon as Midjourney text-to-image AI became publicly available I subscribed and tried using it as a tool, something I believe it was not designed to be (AI being a means of production and replacement for artists).
 I used AI to generate compelling (for me) 'unnatural-natural' forms and 'folk' forms from which to draw.
-These drypoint prints are a product of rediffusion; diffusion from nature by an artist other than me in their renderings, diffusion of those renderings to the internet, diffusion from those internet images being 'scraped' and transmogrified by machine intelligence, and further diffusion by my elaboration, re-drawing and printing.
-If diffusion describes broadcasting (from the French) information rediffusion describes re-broadcasting.
+These drypoint print drawings are a product of rediffusion; diffusion from nature by an artist other than me in their renderings, diffusion of those renderings to the internet, diffusion from those internet images being 'scraped' and transmogrified by machine intelligence, and further diffusion by my elaboration, re-drawing and printing.
+If diffusion (from the French) describes broadcasting information, rediffusion describes re-broadcasting.
 When I was a child there was actually a broadcasting company called 'Rediffusion' which rebroadcast radio and television programs on it's networks.
 I thought the name might make a good title for this 'exhibition'.

-It's worth considering the six months of regular sustained effort it took me to create these drawings and prints from AI reference to the minutes that would be required to generate a similar quantity of AI jpgs that might be similarly compelling and apparently human.
+It's worth considering the six months of regular sustained effort it took me to create the above drawings and prints from AI reference to the minutes that would be required to generate a similar quantity of AI jpgs that might be similarly compelling and apparently human.